-A query of Indiana's post-crash inspection activities from October 1, 2012 - September 30, 2017 show that 4,687 post- crash inspections were conducted during this time frame.
-Approximately 20% of those post-crash investigation inspections have listed at least a violation of driver qualifications, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.
-Currently for FY2018, till June 8,2018, we have conducted 480 post-crash inspections.
-Approximately 23% of those post-crash inspections have listed at least a violation for driver qualification, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.
+A query of Indiana's post-crash inspection activities from October 1, 2013 - September 30, 2018 show that 4,360 post- crash inspections were conducted during this time frame.
+Approximately 42% of those post-crash investigation inspections have listed at least a violation of driver qualifications, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.
+Currently for FY2019, till June 28,2019, we have conducted 506 post-crash inspections.
+Approximately 25% of those post-crash inspections have listed at least a violation for driver qualification, hours of service, driving while ill/fatigued or under the influence or possession of those post-crash inspections have listed at least a violation for driver qualification, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.

-Indiana had sixty-three (63) more fatal crash than what our goal was for FFY 2017.
+Indiana had fifty seven (57) more fatal crash than what our goal was for FFY 2018.
 It is hard to explain why we saw the immense increase.
 Indiana, does have a large and growing CMV population always traveling in and though the state.
-We have numerous inspectors working around the clock, working towards reducing the number of fatalities involving CMV's.
-Unfortunately, with having a large CMV population, you only have so much control over certain situations and we cannot stop every situation that might lead to a fatal crash.
+We have numerous inspectors working around the clock, towards reducing the number of fatalities involving CMV's.
+Unfortunately, with having a large CMV population, you only have so much control over certain situations and we cannot prevent every situation that might unfold that results in a fatal crash.